ac101illinois/Assignment_Project_Abby_ac101/README.md

 Future goals I have is to make the webpages prettier with CSS and make it so each Student in the list leads to their individual DetailView.

+Assignment #6:
+In this assignment, I added a search/filter function to my Visit ListView in views.py.
+This makes it possible to search for the first name of a student and be able to pull up all their visits.
+This filters by first name.
+I make the visit_list template show the complete list of visits, the search bar along with a clear button.

+I also created aggregations to make summaries to count visits per student and visits per each coffee shop and had these show up in the template at the bottom as well.

+The only aspect of this assignment I was not able to complete was to successfully count how many queries show up when you search.
+It automatically shows "none found" no matter what happens.
+I will seek help to fix this next week.